Shabbar10/inewtech-assignment/README.md

 This is an [iNew Tech](https://www.inewtech.in/) assignment.

 # Getting Started
+Go to the project root directory and run `npm i` to install all necessary packagaes.

 Create a .env or .env.local file in the project's root directory with the following information:
 ```
 DB_HOST=localhost